 You have a right to ask us to correct any information we hold about you if you believe it is inaccurate, incomplete, out of date, irrelevant or is misleading.
-If we do not agree with the corrections you have supplied and refuse to correct the personal information, we are required to give you a written notice to that effect and a statement if requested.
+If we do not agree with the corrections you have supplied and refuse to correct the personal information, we will give you a written notice to that effect.

-If you wish to access or correct your personal information, you may contact us through our offices or by writing to the Privacy Officer, whose contact details are set out in section 4 below.
+If you wish to access or correct your personal information, you may contact us through our offices or by writing to the Privacy Officer, whose contact details are set out in section 4.

-3.5 Protection of the personal and sensitive information that we hold
+2.5 Protection of personal and sensitive information that we hold

 We have security systems, practices and procedures in place to safeguard your privacy.
-We may use cloud storage or third party servers to store the personal information we hold about you.
-These services are subject to regular audit and the people who handle your personal information have the training, knowledge, skills and commitment to protect it from unauthorised access or misuse.
+We may use cloud storage or third-party servers to store the personal information we hold about you.
+These services are subject to regular audit and the people who handle your personal information have the training, knowledge, skills and commitment to protect it from unauthorised access, disclosure or misuse.

-If you use the secure adviser, member or employer sections of our websites, we will verify your identity by your username and password.
+If you use the secure adviser or client sections of our websites, we will verify your identity by your username and password.
 Once verified, you will have access to secured content.
 You are responsible for maintaining the secrecy of your login details.

 You should note that there are inherent security risks in transmitting information through the internet.
 You should assess these potential risks when deciding whether to use our online services.
 If you do not wish to transmit information through our website, there are other ways in which you can provide this information to us.
-You can, for example, contact our Customer Service team.
-Refer to section 4 for our Customer Service contact details.
+You can, for example, contact our ClientFirst team.
+Refer to section 4 for ClientFirst's contact details.

 All browsers allow you to be notified when you receive a cookie and you may elect to either accept it or not.
 If you wish not to accept a cookie, this may impact the effectiveness of the website.
 Your internet service provider or other IT service provider should be able to assist you with setting your preferences.

 We are required by law to retain certain records of information for varying lengths of time and, in certain circumstances, permanently.
-Where your information is not required to be retained under law, we will take reasonable steps to irrevocably destroy or de-identify your personal information when it is no longer required for the purpose for which it was collected.
+Where your personal information is not required to be retained under law and is no longer required for the purpose for which it was collected, we will take reasonable steps to irrevocably destroy or de-identify it.

 4 Roles and Responsibilities

-The IOOF Holdings Ltd Board is ultimately responsible for overseeing the Policy.
+The Insignia Financial Ltd Board is ultimately responsible for overseeing the Policy.

-The Privacy Officer is responsible for updating this Policy and for managing the business impacts of privacy laws and policies across the IOOF group of companies.
+The Privacy Officer is responsible for updating this Policy and for managing the business impacts of privacy laws across the Insignia Financial Group.